 As soon as the infection is gone, the plasma cells stop multiplying.
 Some of them go back into the bone marrow and stay there in case the germs return and they are needed again.

 Plasma cells that become abnormal are called myeloma cells.
 They do not stop multiplying, and they produce antibodies that are not targeted to specific germs, so they are useless in fighting infection.

 The antibodies produced by myeloma cells are called monoclonal proteins (M-proteins), and they can be measured in the blood and urine — which is why blood and urine tests are used in diagnosing multiple myeloma.
 If only parts of the antibodies are produced, they are called light or heavy chains.

 Different types of cells are responsible for bone renewal.
 In healthy people, osteoclasts break bone down, while osteoblasts build new bone.
 In people with multiple myeloma, over time the myeloma cells collect mostly in the bone marrow, putting the osteoclasts into overdrive and causing bones to weaken.

-Over time, myeloma cells collect in the bone marrow and may damage the solid part of the bone.
-When plasma cells collect in high numbers in your bones, the disease is called "multiple myeloma."
-At this stage, bone damage leads to easily broken bones, or the cancerous plasma causes the bone to release excess calcium into the blood.
+When plasma cells collect in high numbers and in multiple locations in your bones, the disease is called multiple myeloma.
+At this stage, bone damage leads to easily broken bones, or the over-activated osteoclasts cause the bone to release too much calcium into the blood.